research Research programme Module 1

 Pre-stack 4D analysis

-• 4D seismic tomography
+• Fast and effective 4D seismic tomography

 It is our intention to package the above into a series of practical projects that apply directly to several field datasets and our PhD students.

-• Geomechanical effects in the overburden
+- Geomechanicals effects in the overburden

-• Complex 4D signals
+- Complex 4D signals from stacked reservoirs

 - Thin interbedded reservoir areas with stratigraphic complexity – shale/sand, laterally extensive cemented sands